shopware5/shopware/UPGRADE-5.2.md

 * Add support for third party post messages in the backend
 * getOne function of customer api resource contains now the country and state data for billing and shipping address
+* Changed `jquery.search::onKeyboardNavigation()` method to provide more extension possibilities.

 ## 5.2.6